qualiycode/utils/README.md

 * EmailClient - Email client (currently support only Gmail)

-* RestClient - a generic class for working with REST API devices
+* RestClient - Generic class for working with REST API devices

+* IpManager -  IPv4 & IPv6 IP manager that holds the logic of allocating IP's